Minding Your Pees and Poos

 Hmmm, What came first, the chicken or the egg?

 The first thing most new puppy parents face is teaching the pup where to go to pee and poo.
-Yes there is some sleep deprivation and countless trips outside, but teaching your puppy this habit should not be a complicated task.
+Yes, there is some sleep deprivation and countless trips outside, but teaching your puppy this habit should not be complicated.
 It does however require that you have a plan.
 You also must realize that it takes time and attention to detail.

-To ensure success of your pup’s pee and poo habits a method of confinement is needed.
+To ensure the success of your pup’s pee and poo habits a method of confinement is helpful.

-Confinement is a crate, an exercise pen or a gate, something that prevents the puppy from having total freedom in your house.
-My preference for bathroom training purposes is a crate.
+Confinement is a crate, an exercise pen, or a gate, something that prevents the puppy from having total freedom in your house.
+Taught well it becomes their safe spot.

-A loose pup with no supervision will wreak havoc on your life.
-They will chew, poo, bite, destroy and maybe make you cry.
-I get calls all the time from stressed out puppy parents.
+A loose pup with no supervision can wreak havoc on your life.
+They will chew, poo, bite, destroy, and maybe make you cry.
+I get calls all the time from stressed-out puppy parents.
 The household has been disrupted and a feeling of defeat is setting in.
 Please don’t be discouraged.
 Success is around the corner.

 Play Games

-Play games multiple times per day that help make the crate more attractive to the puppy.
+Play games multiple times per day that help make the crate (or exercise pen) more attractive to the puppy.

 Toss The Treat